-Heather is an author and producer of yoga dvds.
-Freedom of the Body is one of the first instructional yoga dvds to illustrate the foundational practices of yoga back bending.
-Since its conception, it has reached yoga students all over the world.
-To her credit, she is the sole author of a 2-year ethnographic project conducted in South India on Yoga for children and how to teach it in North American schools.
-Its mandate is to bring Yoga into the classroom as a curriculum subject for spiritual growth.
+I am both an author and the producer of yoga dvds.
+Freedom of the Body is one of the first instructional dvds to illustrate the foundational practices of yoga back bending.
+Since its conception, it has reached students all over the globe.
+As the sole author of a 2-year ethnographic project, I conducted my research on Yoga for Children in India.
+Its mandate is to bring Yoga into the classroom as a curriculum subject for spiritual and mental growth.

 Without any formal training, I rented a space in a Lutheran church in Seoul to teach yoga.
 What lead me to do this is a mystery.
 I thought teaching yoga might be a good way to get into shape, become healthy and answer some of my deeper questions.
 I generally approached yoga from the stand-point of, “Let’s get a good workout”.